 - Extreme level of control and micromanagement

 Where a lot of guidelines have to be adhered to, a lot has to be controlled.
 As a result, employees are generally given very little trust, but compliance is controlled and enforced by all means and employees are actively pressed into certain roles.

 In a fixed hierarchy, it is the sole responsibility of managers to make decisions.
 The expression of opinions or other influence by employees is neither desired nor tolerated.
 There is no feedback culture in the workplace.

 - Great pressure on leaders

 Management staff have a lot of authority to issue directives, but in return they alone must take responsibility for possible mistakes.
-This pressure on management personnel can quickly lead to overextension of them and, as a result, to serious misguided decisions.
+This pressure on management personnel can quickly lead to overextension of them and, as a result, to serious misguided decisions, overworking, and burnout.

 - Poor error culture